Non-relativistic transport from frame-indifferent kinetic theory: Detailed derivations

-where we have used the Euler-Lagrange equations to get the last equality.
+where we have used the Euler--Lagrange equations to get the last equality.
 On the other hand, the Lagrangian for a point particle in NC geometry is given by Eq.~\eqref{eq:non-rel-lagran1} as